 Retargeting on Facebook

 Getting started with retargeting on Facebook is – like with AdWords – relatively simple.
 If you’re already running ad campaigns on Facebook, you would already be quite familiar with Ads Manager, which is where you would need to be to set up retargeting on Facebook:

 - In Ads Manager navigate to Menu >> Pixels, and give your pixel an appropriate name.

 - You can then choose to use an integration or tag manager – Facebook supports top e-commerce platforms and Google Tag Manager – or you can choose to add the pixel code to your site manually.

 - The Basic pixel code doesn’t allow you to track specific actions or events, only that someone visited your website.
-Switching to Recommended or Advanced allows you to monitor for specific behaviour on your website and to track users that match these behaviours.
-Events you can track include someone completing registration, adding products to a wishlist or cart, viewing specific content, etc. Retargeting is always more powerful when it attached to specific events or actions, but what these events or actions are depends on your business, and the goals of your retargeting campaigns.
+Switching to Recommended or Advanced allows you to monitor for specific behavior on your website and to track users that match these behaviors.
+Events you can track include someone completing registration, adding products to a wishlist or cart, viewing specific content, etc. Retargeting is always more powerful when it attached to specific events or actions, but what these events or actions depend on your business and the goals of your retargeting campaigns.